 8. Innovited Conversion Kit – (Most Versatile Kit)

 Some people have a specific configuration of the color, size, and beam arrangement they need.
-The Innovited Conversion Kit is very versatile and covers whatever situation you have.
+The Innovated Conversion Kit is very versatile and covers whatever situation you have.
 Featuring a color temperature spectrum ranging 3,000K to 30,000K, the Innovited features a ton of possible colors including green and pink.

 They also offer low, hi-lo, and bi-xenon beams with the high beam option including the choice of either HID or halogen which is not often seen in the industry.

-The Innovited bulbs offer the best in class at 5,500 continuous hours.
+The Innovated bulbs offer the best in class at 5,500 continuous hours.
 Their mounting design is ideal for new cars, but you may need additional equipment to outfit older vehicles.
 One thing to keep an eye on is its color temperature stability which can shift in color temperature over time.

 - Color options that include novelty colors